 Related: Disney’s Beaches and Cream Review

-Hurricane Hanna’s is the second counter service location and serves as the pool bar.
+Hurricane Hanna’s Waterside Bar and Grill is the second quick-service location that doubles as the pool bar.
 You’ll find it on the exterior walkway that wraps around Crescent Lake.

 Related: Hurricane Hanna’s Review

 Martha’s Vineyard is the lounge for Disney’s Beach Club.
 It is past Cape May Cafe before you reach Stormalong Bay.
 Martha’s Vineyard offers appetizers, soups, entrees, and drinks.
 So don’t let the name “lounge” scare you away from grabbing a bite to eat here.
 They have fantastic seafood chowder when it’s available.